Home » Distance Learning » 2. About the courses and modules

 What format will the courses take?

-Each of the modules available by Distance Learning covers the same syllabus as students attending the college for lectures.
-The only difference is that the course material will be delivered to you through the internet.
+Each of the modules available by Distance Learning covers the same syllabus as students attending the college in person for lectures.
+The only difference is that the course material will be delivered to you via the internet.
+We realise that the internet might not be for everyone as a way to learn, but it is the only cost-effective way we can offer these courses to you.
 To keep costs (and prices) to a minimum, we do not send out printed materials.
-We realise that the internet might not be for everyone as a way to learn, but it is the only cost-effective way we can offer these courses to you.
-We do make DVD’s of interesting films and audio recordings available during the course.

 How is Distance Learning assessed?

-If you want to pass a module you will need to complete some coursework (projects / practicals) and possibly (depending on the module) take an exam which will be held at the end of February.
+If you want to pass a module you will need to complete some coursework (projects / practicals) and (depending on the module) take an exam which will be held in early May in the college.
 The exams aren’t too hard and we provide lots of help and revision.
 For modules with assignments, these are quite short – often 1,500 words will do – they’re usually a write-up of something practical you’ve done (e.g. report on a crop you’ve grown).

 Of course, you don’t have to take the exams and hand in projects if you don’t want to be assessed – some people follow the courses for personal interest and don’t want a qualification.
 Everyone is welcome.